noahehall/theBookOfNoah/aws_developer.md

       + you can only change the permissinos associated with the role
   7. what is the name of the API call to request temp security credentials from the AWS platform when federating with active directory?
     - assume role with saml
-  8. what kinds of security credentials can IAM users have?
+  8. hat kinds of security credentials can IAM users have?
     - a combination of:
     1. AWS access key
     2. ssh key